Will everything I store be kept together?

 Born-digital materials are those that originate in digital format.
 Moving images, still photography, books, music and other audio recordings, illustrations–today, these materials are usually created with digital tools and methods instead of analog tools and methods like film, tape or paper.
 Other terms that are synonymous with born-digital include natively or native digital, digital-first and digital-exclusive.

-Can digital content degrade over time like analog (e.g., film, tape, paper) content?
+Can digital media degrade over time like analog (e.g., film, tape, paper) media?

-Yes, content in digital format can degrade or become obsolete over time, and that includes content that is born-digital or digitized via scanning.
+Yes, media in digital format can degrade or become obsolete over time, and that includes media that is born-digital or digitized via scanning.
 Digital degradation can include “bit rot” or file deterioration and technology obsolescence, including both media formats like microfilm or floppy discs and hardware, like the peripheral devices needed for recording and playback.

 What is Safety film?